curi/websites/_posts/2017-01-01-liberalism.md

 When I *live according to my ideas*, then my ideas determine how I use my body and property, and how I deal with nature.
 My fate is then in my own hands, and I have the opportunity to *rationally plan and live* my life.
 This means I can *improve* my life if I think of a way to better deal with nature or to better cooperate with other people.

-**Violence** harms or controls my body or property, which interfere with my ability to live as I think best.
+**Violence** harms or controls my body or property, which interferes with my ability to live as I think best.
 So *liberalism outlaws initiating violence; only defensive violence is acceptable.* Note: there is no such thing as self-violence; you may make a mistake, but being able to act on your own bad ideas is part of your freedom to think for yourself.

 What is the purpose of **society**?
 Why not live alone on an island?
 Men can *cooperate* and help each other.
 Liberalism says men should only interact *voluntarily*, and that they can benefit greatly from *trade and the division of labor*.
 Voluntary interactions are ones that each person freely chooses because he thinks it’s beneficial.